 Sweet corn is a staple in most Amish gardens.
-Usually there are a few rows devoted to the stalks.
-And the most common way to enjoy it is simply salted and slathered in butter.
+Usually there are a few rows in each garden devoted to the stalks.
+The most common way to enjoy it is simply salted and slathered in butter.
 And, wow, there are few things better than the perfect ear of corn salted and slathered.
-Get a bad ear of chewy corn, not good...but find that perfect ear with just the right amount of crisp crunch and you've got heaven on an ear....
+Get a bad ear of chewy corn, not good...but find that perfect ear with just the right amount of crisp crunch and you've got heaven on an ear.

-Still, there are other ways to enjoy these golden kernels of summer, and here are 5 favorite Amish recipes so you can do just that:
+There are many ways to enjoy these golden kernels of summer, and here are 5 favorite Amish recipes so you can do just that:

 HOMEMADE CORN FRITTERS: Mmmm, who knew maple syrup and corn were a good combo?
 Click here for the recipe.

-SCALLOPED CORN SUPPER: Mmmmm, I could eat something like this every night...click here for the recipe.
+SCALLOPED CORN SUPPER: Wow, I could eat something like this every night...click here for the recipe.

 AMISH BAKED CORN: This is pegged as a Thanksgiving dish, but you can eat it anytime.
 Click here!